patrikkhosravi/tuc-vocational-college/README.md

 - **IT & Data Law**: Swedish and EU regulatory compliance (GDPR, NIS2 Directive)

 ## Projects
-*Projects will be added progressively throughout the program.
-Initial uploads focus on IT infrastructure and foundational security work.*
+*Projects will be added progressively throughout the program.*

 ## Professional Context
 This portfolio supports my career transition from strategic planning and stakeholder management into IT security, with focus on **bridge roles** combining governance expertise with technical credibility—particularly security architecture, privacy engineering, and security program management positions.